turenar/rectool/README.txt

 	DO NOT PUBLISH ANY FILE YOU DON'T HAVE COPYRIGHT!
 	DO NOT PUBLISH ANY FILE YOU DON'T HAVE COPYRIGHT!
 	DO NOT PUBLISH ANY FILE YOU DON'T HAVE COPYRIGHT!

+Info:
+	comskip.ini is from http://rndomhack.com/2012/12/11/autoconvert/
+	comskip_wrapper.sh is originated from https://github.com/Hiroyuki-Nagata/comskip